Cwantic/Documentation/Design/Restraints.md

 | Ry | Checked if there is a fixed rigid rotational restraint about Y axis |
 | Rz | Checked if there is a fixed rigid rotational restraint about Z axis |

-You can change the coordinate system that define the directions X,Y,Z :
+You can change the coordinate system that defines the directions X,Y,Z :

 - Global (default)
 - Local to preceding element
 - Local to following element

-The **Level** ident is used to identify spectra for multilevel floor response spectrum analysis.
+The **Level** is used to identify the spectrum applied to this restraint for multilevel floor response spectrum analysis.

-You can later modify or remove this object by selecting this restraint and click on **Modify/Remove** buttons.
+You can later modify or remove this restraint by selecting it and clicking on **Modify/Remove** buttons.

 You can **Undo** this command.